Skip to main content

 • Campsite violations

-While many states and the federal government still have fairly strict drug laws, there have been efforts to classify certain drug offenses as infractions instead of misdemeanors or felonies.
+While many states and the federal government still have fairly strict drug laws, there have been efforts to classify certain drug offenses as infractions instead of misdemeanors or felony convictions.
 For example, possession of less than 10 grams of marijuana is considered a civil offense in Maryland and is punishable by a fine of up to $100 (but no jail time or other penalties).
-This type of violation is not included in a person's criminal record in Maryland or other states with similar laws.
+This type of violation is not included in a person's criminal record in Maryland or other states with similar criminal laws.

-How Does The Infraction Process Work?
+How Does the Infraction Process Work?

 Typically, the process starts with the issuance of a citation.
 This may also be referred to as a notice of violation or notice to appear.
 The citation will often include: